Cantara/HTTPLoadTest-Baseline/Docker/README.md

-# Running the Docker container
+# Building the Docker container

 ## How it works
 * The configuration override of the application is volume mounted when running the Docker image